A Rank-Based Sequential Test of Independence: Empirical results

 \subsection{Overview}

-We assess the finite-sample performance of our tests in the simulation examples by \citeA{Zhang2019}.
-We describe these examples in Table \ref{tab:simulations}, which is identical to Table 1 by \citeA{Zhang2019}, and we focus on three of the examples --- Checkerboard, Local, and Linear --- and defer results for the other examples, as well as additional simulations and figures for the illustration of our methods, to Appendix \ref{sec:moresim}.
-An illustration of the simulations is given in Figure \ref{fig:sim_illustration_main}.
+We assess the finite-sample performance of our tests in simulation examples by \citet{Zhang2019}, described in Table \ref{tab:simulations} and illustrated in Figure \ref{fig:sim_illustration_main}.
+Additional simulations and figures for the illustration of our methods are in Section \ref{sec:moresim}.
 All results, such as rejection rates, are computed over $1000$ independent replications of the simulations.
-Computations were performed in \textsf{R} 4.2.1 and replication materials are available on \url{https://github.com/AlexanderHenzi/sequential_independence}.
+Computations were performed in \textsf{R} 4.1.3 and Python 3.8.5.
+Replication materials are available on \url{https://github.com/AlexanderHenzi/sequential_independence}.